garylirocks/quickrefs/azure-storage.markdown

 - Encryption at rest

   - All data is automatically encrypted by Storage Service Encryption (SSE) with a 256-bit AES cipher.
 This can't be disabled.
-  - For VMs, Azure let's you encrypt virtual hard disks(VHDs) by using Azure Disk Encryption (BitLocker for Windows images, `dm-crypt` for Linux)
   - You could use either
     - Microsoft managed keys
+    - Customer managed keys
-    - Customer managed keys: you specify a key in a key vault, the key vault must be in the same region
+      - you specify a key in a key vault (the key vault must have soft-delete and purge protection enabled)
+      - the storage account needs a user-assigned or system-assigned identity to access the key

 - Encryption at tansit